johnhadaway/johnhadaway.github.io/_projects/2021-recentre-jyv.markdown

 external-url: https://spinunit.org/2021-10-ReCenter-Jyvaskyla
 external-url-name: SPIN Unit
 return_path: /projects
-description: "Analysed spatial data, facilitated a workshop, and built a website for the City of Jyväskylä."
+description: 'Analysed spatial data, facilitated a workshop, and built a website for the City of Jyväskylä.'
 ---